taada33/E-commerce-Back-End/README.md

 ## Usage

 Use insomnia to provide API requests and to monitor the responses.
+Please check out this link for instructions on using the code: [https://youtu.be/GHbeqnjcM_g](https://youtu.be/GHbeqnjcM_g)

 ## Contributing